jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-branches-and-remotes.md

 Both merge and rebase will only update one of the branches (the working branch) and leave the other(s) unchanged.

-**Push** is just a remote merge.
-You tell the remote repository about some new commits of yours and ask it to update one of its own branch references.
+**Push** sends some new commits of yours to the remote repository and ask it to update one of its own branch references.
+The normal case (no forcing) is restricted to a fast-forward.

 ## Example
 Let's look at an example of divergence, merging and rebasing, using illustrations borrowed from [Pro Git](http://git-scm.com/book/en/v2).